Trump calls Clinton 'liar' for Islamic State recruiting claim

-WASHINGTON (Reuters) - U.S. Republican presidential candidate Donald Trump said on Sunday that Democrat Hillary Clinton was a “liar” for claiming that his proposal to ban entry of all foreign Muslims to the United States has aided Islamic State’s propaganda efforts.
+WASHINGTON, Dec 20 (Reuters) - U.S. Republican presidential candidate Donald Trump said on Sunday that Democrat Hillary Clinton was a “liar” for claiming that his proposal to ban entry of all foreign Muslims into the United States has aided Islamic State’s propaganda efforts.

 “She’s a liar and everybody knows that,” Trump said.
 “She just made this up in thin air.”

-Trump’s call to ban all Muslims from entering the United States following a Dec.
-2 attack in San Bernardino, California, that killed 14 people has drawn widespread criticism from Republican rivals as well as Democrats like Clinton.
+Trump’s call to ban all Muslims from entering the United States following a Jan.
+2 attack in San Bernardino, California that killed 14 people has drawn widespread criticism from Republican rivals as well as Democrats like Clinton.

 During Saturday night’s Democratic debate, Clinton said Islamic State is using Trump’s rhetoric to enlist fighters to radical jihad.